Introduction to Christian History

 - Distinguish between and utilise primary and secondary sources.

-Reverend Associate Professor Glen O'Brien has been on the College teaching staff since 2009.
+Reverend Associate Professor Glen O'Brien has been on the College teaching staff since its formation.
 He is a Uniting Church minister in the Yarra Yarra Presbytery with a placement to full-time theological education in The Salvation Army.
 Glen is the Research Coordinator at Eva Burrows College, co-supervising doctoral students and lecturing in Christian History and Theology, specialising in Wesleyan studies.
-He has published widely on Wesleyan and Methodist themes, recently completing a full length monograph on John Wesley's political writings.
+He has published widely on Wesleyan and Methodist themes, completing a full length monograph on John Wesley's political writings.

 Mode of Delivery